ValentinCarniel/ValentinCarniel/README.md

 🌱 &nbsp;I'm learning more about Artificial Intelligence and Web Development.
 ✍️ &nbsp;In my free time, I take online courses and play video games.
 💬 &nbsp;Feel free to reach out for pro bono consulting, volunteering, or just an interesting discussion.
-✉️ &nbsp;You can email me at **josevalentincarniel@gmail.com** — I’ll try to respond as soon as I can.
+✉️ &nbsp;You can email me at **josevalentincarniel@gmail.com** — I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>